steplee/notes/languages-and-categories/cpp-notes.md

 # C++
 I need to study up some C++11/14/17 features.

+## General STL stuff
+[Link](http://www.sgi.com/tech/stl/table_of_contents.html)
   - Use emplace_back instead of push_back.
 You can put parameters *directly* in the call!
 And it's faster, push_back must do a rvalue move (i.e. not a copy, but still a tad slower).

-## General STL stuff
-[Link](http://www.sgi.com/tech/stl/table_of_contents.html)
   - `iota` assigns increasing values to a range.
-Mutates
+Mutates.
   - Use `copy` with `ostream_iterator` instead of looping over a vector to print: `copy(A, A + N, ostream_iterator<int>(cout, " "));`
   - `partition` puts all things that satisfy a predicate left of things that do not (think quicksort's partition)
 ```partition(A, A + N,